QuirkyCort/micropython-gy33/gy33-uart/README.md

 | 2 | 1: Continuous output of Raw RGBC values, 0: No output |
 | 1 | 1: Continuous output of Brightness, Color temperature, Color values, 0: No output |
 | 0 | 1: Continuous output of Processed RGB values, 0: No output |

+The chinese documentation implies that bit 7 is to save the settings across a power cycle, but from my tests, it seems bit 7 must always be set or you will not get any continuous output.

 ### Example